TheOriginalGeez/Cupid/README.md

 - Select the preset to use just beneath that.
 - Check Build Morphs on the bottom left.
 - Click Build.

+#### Nemesis

+To build Nemesis for new animations do the following:
+- Make sure _360 Movement Behavior SE_ is checked.
+- Click Update Engine.
+- Click Launch Nemesis Behavior Engine.

 ## Updating